AY2526S1-CS2103-F12-2/tp/docs/DeveloperGuide.md

 **MSS**

 1. User inputs a help command to look up all commands available
-2. Devbooks lists out all the commands with its uses
+2. DevBooks lists out all the commands with its uses
-3. Devbooks prompts the user to select an available command for more details
+3. DevBooks prompts the user to select an available command for more details
 4. User chooses specific help commands to look up details of one specific command.
-5. Devbooks shows the specific instructions and guide on how to use that command
+5. DevBooks shows the specific instructions and guide on how to use that command

     Use case ends.